LucusDev/LucusDev/README.md

-I am Htet Aung Shine, a front-end developer.
-I am currently learning mobile development.
+Self taught developer with a passion for learning new things.